 POSTPARTUM FITNESS

 After giving birth, it’s important to be patient with your body as it heals and as you adjust to the new demands of caring for a newborn.
 Many women begin vigorous exercise programs just weeks after giving birth so they can "lose the extra baby weight" as quickly as possible, but many of these women injure themselves because they didn’t allow their bodies to heal properly.
-Once your doctor has cleared you for exercise (typically 6-8 weeks postpartum), it’s safe to begin exercising but it's important to pace yourself and listen to your body.
+Once your doctor has cleared you for exercise (typically 6-8 weeks postpartum), it’s important to pace yourself and listen to your body as you resume movement.
+There is still a lot of healing happening, so it's important you don't do too much too quickly.

-The goal of the Postpartum Training Program is to ensure you are beginning a new exercise program that is right for your body and the unique timing of its healing process.
+As your coach, my goal is to ensure you resume exercise with the appropriate progression as you navigate the unique timing of your postpartum recovery.
 There are certain exercises that should be avoided to allow proper healing, and there are many exercises that help your body heal more efficiently.
-My goal is to help you find ways to cope with the healing process and safely return to your pre-pregnancy weight.*
+My goal is to help you safely return to feeling strong and at home in your body again!

 FOCUS FOR